 “The composition of a simple melody of not more than eight bars, using a given opening and writing for a specific instrument (some choice will be given) or, at the candidate’s choice, the composition of a melody to given words.
 Appropriate performing directions relating to tempo, dynamics and articulation will be required.”

-Offering a syllabus with such clear melody-writing expectations, theory workbooks providing several pages of examples, but exam papers which lack a melody writing component is only likely to cause confusion for teachers and students.
-ABRSM have given no indication that this is a temporary situation pending a proper revision of the syllabus.
+Offering a syllabus with such clear melody-writing expectations, theory workbooks providing several pages of examples, but exam papers which lack a melody writing component is likely to cause confusion for teachers and students.

 Explaining the lack of revision to their best-selling Music Theory in Practice series of books, they tell us: